What Kansas City lacks for startups

 The CTO who has scaled an application from 10,000 users to 10 million.
 The V.P. engineering who has grown a development organization from a team of 5 developers to 5 cross functional teams.

-The Head of Product who has chipped away at his vision of a product for year to finally see it become a reality.
+The Head of Product who has chipped away at his vision for a product for year to finally see it become a reality.
+Or even the VC who recognized a diamond in the rough and won big.

 I'm not saying that the people that have done it before are better or make people that haven't done it before unnecessary.
 I'm one of those people who haven't done it before, but I hope everyday I gain a little bit more of the experience of someone who has done it before.
 You need both perspectives to understand, question, and iterate on your product and business.